teambit/docs/docs/add-and-isolate-components.md

        untracked file dependencies: src/utils/noop.js
 ```

 Bit has read the `require` statement for `src/utils/noop.js`.
 However, Bit does not track the file.
 So Bit is unable to isolate the `hello/world` component.
-The error forbids it.
+There are two ways to resolve this isolation issue:

-There are two ways to resolve this isolation issue.
+- Add the untracked file dependency to the existing component

-#### Add an untracked file dependency to an existing component
+- Track the file as a new component

-We can add untracked file dependencies to an existing component.
+The decision on the approach to take is based on the context of the file.
+If this file is used by multiple other components, it makes sense to make it into a separate component.
+However, if this file is internal to the tracked file, it can be added as the component's file.

-Let's continue the flow from the [previous section](#untracked-file-dependencies) and append `src/utils/noop.js` to the component.
-Rerun `bit add`.
-Track the selected file and set the `--id` to the preexisting component.
+To **add the file to an existing component**, we should run `bit add` pointing to the Id of the component to which we want to add the file:

 ```bash
 $ bit add src/utils/noop.js --id hello/world